SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Info: Lists out your active reminders.
 If you have too many it will only display the first 6.
     - Aliases: reminders, myreminders, viewreminder, listreminders

-- **%warn** `<@user> <reason>`
+- **%warn** `<@member> <reason>`
-    - Info: **Admin only.** Use this to warn a user.
-The reason will get DM'd to the person warned, if the bot can DM the user.
-Mention the User or use User ID.
+    - Info: **Admin only.** Use this to warn a Member.
+The reason will get DM'd to the person warned, if the bot can DM the Member.
+Mention the Member or use Member ID.
 Warning expire after 30 days.
-If a user reaches 3 warnings within 30 days the user will get muted, 5 within 30 days equal a kick and 7 within 30 days will get the user banned.
+If a Member reaches 3 warnings within 30 days the Member will get muted, 5 within 30 days equal a kick and 7 within 30 days will get the Member banned.
     - Example: `%warn @Phxenix what an idiot`

-- **%warndetails** `<@user>`
+- **%warndetails** `<@member>`
-    - Info: **Admin only.** This will give detailed information about a users active warnings.
-Mention a User or use User ID.
+    - Info: **Admin only.** This will give detailed information about a Members active warnings.
+Mention a Member or use Member ID.
     - Example: `%warndetails @Phxenix`

-- **%warns** `<@user: Optional>`
+- **%warns** `<@member: Optional>`
-    - Info: This will return the number of active warnings a user has.
-If you haven't specified a User, this will get your own warning count.
-Mention the User or use User ID.
+    - Info: This will return the number of active warnings a Member has.
+If you haven't specified a Member, this will get your own warning count.
+Mention the Member or use Member ID.
     - Example: `%warns @Phxenix`
     - Aliases: warnings, infractions

 - **%who** `<question>`
-    - Info: Ask a question and you get a random user that is currently online as a response.
+    - Info: Ask a question and you get a random Member that is currently online as a response.
 Does not work in DMs.
     - Example: `%who is the most beautiful user?`

 - **%wisdom**